rpede/MobileProgramming24/_working_with_data/jokes.md

 ### Challenge 2 - Settings

-Remember there where a lot of settings you could change on the [jokeapi website](https://jokeapi.dev/)?
+Remember there were a lot of settings you could change on the [jokeapi website](https://jokeapi.dev/)?

-Wouldn't it be cool if your users could change settings themselves?
+Wouldn't it be cool if your users could change the settings themselves?

 For that you need a couple things.